SEP 2025 Cover image

 • How will success be measured?
 Increase in the number of searches and downloads of the Surrey Recycles search tool and app.

-• Partner responsibilities – All partners: Promotion of the search tool and app; Providing updates when services or acceptance criteria changes
+• Partner responsibilities – All partners: Continuing to have the search tool embedded on own websites; Promotion of the search tool and app; Providing updates when services or acceptance criteria changes.

 • Budget – £11,500